top of page

 The words ‘let’ and ‘may’ in the first lines of each stanza are very similar in meaning, but using ‘let’ sounds better alongside ‘restless,’ whereas ‘may’ in the second stanza is phonetically more compatible with ‘my image’ which follows.
 When a poet selects words which sound as though they belong together, the result is more musical and aesthetically pleasing, like colours that blend well together in a painting.

-The main strength in this poem lies in the metaphors.
+But the main strength in this poem lies in the metaphors.
 The scouring effect of a restless sea can be seen as a metaphor for anything that steadily grinds us down, such as the constant burden of endless patient need, and working in a health system badly in need of reform.
-When we talk of burnout in our workforce, we are using a different metaphor, or figure of speech, for the same thing.
+When we talk of burnout in our workforce, we are using a different metaphor or figure of speech for the same thing.
 Becoming slowly buried in sand, and the image of a shallow grave, convey a sense of being terminally overwhelmed.

 But the second stanza is far more positive.
 The narrator is drawn to the image or metaphor of a rock, standing unmoved as the force of each wave’s assault is absorbed, confidently glistening as it springs back.